Danish Tech Challenge – we accelerate hardware startups

 - Q: Who decides who win?

 A: We have an external jury, mostly made up of tech experts and investors.
-The DTC team have no say in who the winner is.
+The Danish Tech Challenge team have no say in who the winner is.